How to Live the Perfect Life (Biblical Guide to Fulfillment & Purpose)

 - 9 min read

 Many people search for how to live a perfect life, thinking it means a life without mistakes or pain.
-But the Bible teaches that perfection isn’t about flawlessness — it’s about living fully aligned with God’s will (Bible Gateway, Matthew 5:48).
+But the Bible teaches that perfection isn’t about flawlessness — it’s about living fully aligned with God’s will (Matthew 5:48).

 Understanding What a Perfect Life Really Means